Rome with Kids: The Best 3-Day Itinerary for Families

 They also included everything in the mini fridge for free!
 It had some water, soft drinks, juice and even wine and beer.
 They also have a cute rooftop restaurant where we had dinner our first night (we arrived late) and the food and drinks were reasonably priced and the view was amazing as we got to watch the sunset from up there.
 We would absolutely stay here again!

-Option 2: ➡️ Sofitel Roma Villa Borghese
+Family Friendly Rome Hotel Option #2: ➡️ Sofitel Roma Villa Borghese

 We always love staying at a Sofitel.
 We have been to multiple all over Europe!
 This one specifically was so beautifully and in the best location!
 It was far enough away from the super busy foot traffic but close enough to walk to a lot of the attractions.
 These rooms were gorgeous and actually big for Europe.
 This hotel sells out fast so try to book as far in advance as possible.
 This hotel was also only about 5 minutes from the Villa Borghese park and 15 minutes to Trevi Fountain area.
 Breakfast can be included depending how you book.
 This Sofitel also had an amazing rooftop that you can have dinner or drinks on and that is where they have breakfast.
 It is also great views of the city!
 We highly recommend the Roma Sofitel but we love staying in them when traveling in Europe because it’s a trusted brand and we know what we are getting.